 - Ants are found almost everywhere on Earth.
 The largest ant colony ever found was over 3,750 miles wide.
 And you think you’ve got problems?

 Despite how fascinating ants may be, control and management around the home are important for both health and safety reasons.
 If you suspect you have a serious ant infestation, consider calling a pest control professional.
-However, most ant problems—especially those teeny tiny sugar ants*—are generally annoying and a problem you can solve quickly with ordinary items you have around the house and garage.
+However, most ant problems—especially those teeny tiny sugar ants*—are generally annoying and a problem you can solve quickly with ordinary items you may have on hand around in the house and garage.

-Think of what follows as a buffet of methods to get rid of ants in your home, on your property and perhaps even in the garage.
-You pick the solution that meets your immediate need with items you have on hand.
+Think of what follows as a buffet of methods to get rid of ants in your home, on your property, and perhaps even in the garage.
+Choose the solution that meets your immediate need using items you have.

 1. Mop and vacuum